Configure DNS

 Address: 100.96.0.1

-If the query doesn't match a Resource, the proxy forwards the query to one of the upstream resolvers if configured.
+If the query doesn't match a Resource, the resolver forwards the query to one of the upstream resolvers if configured in your account.
+Otherwise, it forwards the query to the default system resolver on the Client host.

 Configuring Client DNS upstream resolvers